Internal Investigations

 Aviation & aircraft manufacturers

-Internal investigations in airlines, airports, aviation organisations or aircraft manufacturers – for example in cases of suspected corruption in procurement, cargo crime or allegations of espionage.
+Internal investigations in airlines, airports, aviation organizations or aircraft manufacturers – for example in cases of suspected corruption in procurement, cargo crime or allegations of espionage.

 International context